Introduction

 - – Deploy CSAT, NPS, and CES surveys with ease

-- – Analyze customer sentiment across different metrics
+- – Analyze customer sentiment across different customer experience metrics

 - – Implement closed-loop feedback actions seamlessly